dianacoffman/EDA---Amazon-Bicycle-Case-/README.md

 # Recommendations 🛠️

-- Why is this drop occurring?
-Campaigns are not targeted to the right audience.
+- Campaigns are not targeted to the right audience.
 It is important to consider the number of children, the distance between home and work, and the number of cars these people have
-- Is this temporary or a trend?
-It is a permanent trend, since people who have more children will have more cars, and in addition, those who live further from work do not use their bikes to go to work, for example (or if they live far from work, they probably do not have enough time to ride a bike)
+- It is a permanent trend, since people who have more children will have more cars, and in addition, those who live further from work do not use their bikes to go to work, for example (or if they live far from work, they probably do not have enough time to ride a bike)
-- What are the factors that most impact the purchasing decision?
-Number of children, number of cars, and the distance between home and work
+- WThe factors that most impact the purchasing decisios are the number of children, number of cars, and the distance between home and work